jeffgbutler/PCFDemos/live-coding-scripts/README.md

 --|--
 [Kotlin and Redis](KotlinRedis.MD) | Simple Redis app.
 Uses in-memory counter when run locally, binds to Redis in Cloud Foundry

-### C#/.Net Core / Steeltoe
+### C#/.NET / Steeltoe

-**Important note:** - .Net Core 2.2 has reached end of life and the corresponding Cloud Foundry buildpack no longer supports version 2.2.
-Version 2.1 is supported for legacy workloads, but newer versions of Steeltoe do not support .Net Core version 2.1.
+**Important note:** - .NET Core 2.2 has reached end of life and the corresponding Cloud Foundry buildpack no longer supports version 2.2.
+Version 2.1 is supported for legacy workloads, but newer versions of Steeltoe do not support .NET Core version 2.1.
 The bottom line is...use .Net Core 3.1

 Script | Description
 --|--
-[C# and Redis](DotNetCoreRedis.md) | **.Net Core 2.2.X** Simple Redis app.
+[.NET Framework, C# and Redis](DotNetFrameworkRedis.md) | **.NET Framework** Simple Redis app.
 Uses in-memory counter when run locally, binds to Redis in Cloud Foundry
+[.NET Core C# and Redis](DotNetCoreRedis.md) | **.NET Core 2.2.X** Simple Redis app.
+Uses in-memory counter when run locally, binds to Redis in Cloud Foundry
-[C# and Redis](DotNetCoreRedis-V3.md) | **.Net Core 3.1.X** Simple Redis app.
+[.NET Core C# and Redis](DotNetCoreRedis-V3.md) | **.NET Core 3.1.X** Simple Redis app.
 Uses in-memory counter when run locally, binds to Redis in Cloud Foundry

 ## Kubernetes